mdozmorov/manuscript_template/README.md

 Track/commit only text files (R, md, Rmd, txt, csv)!
 Do not commit large binary files (docx, xlsx, pptx, etc.) into GitHub repository.
 Every time such a file change, it changes completely and gets committed as such.
 This will grow your GitHub repository very fast.
 If needed, clean the repository using https://rtyley.github.io/bfg-repo-cleaner/

+## Writing tips

 - Keep the central idea in mind, and make a list of points to illustrate it.
 - Be critical and creative, ask any questions you may think of, develop strategies to answer them.
 - Make a structured strategy to answer your questions.
 Think bulletpoints.
 - Name your bulletpoints like newspaper headers - they should tell the story without the need to read the writeup.
+- Address the following questions under each header:
+    - What is the question?
+    - Which data is used?
+    - What methods are used?
+    - What is the take home message?
 - Don't run your analyses on full datasets.
 Make sure your pipeline _works from start to finish_ on a small subset of the data, then scale up.
 - Read more, get inspiration from how others present results, what they discuss, which figures they show.
+- As you add files, describe them in the `README.md`.
+Add brief description of each file.

 ## Files